miles-crighton/pact-coffee-cli/README.md

 Current functionality:
 * view the status of an order
 * change the dispatch date of that order.
+    * Can use full date (DD-MM-YYY) or shorthand (4d/1w) representing days and weeks from the present date.

 ## To run locally